nguyenphuminh/planckgpt/README.md

 python train.py
 ```

-The model will train with 3b+ tokens with 20 150m-token segments (estimated 40 hours on my Laptop RTX 5070 Mobile), and after each epoch it will save the current model to `./chatbot.pth`.
+The model will train with 3b+ tokens with 20 150m-token segments (estimated 40 hours on my Laptop RTX 5070 Mobile), and after each epoch it will save the current model to `./jaxgpt.npz`.

 ## Finetuning

-To finetune, simply rename your model file into `chatbot_continue.pth` and run:
+To finetune, simply rename your model file into `jaxgpt_continue.npz` and run:
 ```sh
 python midtrain.py
 ```

-This will run the mid-training process, and it will save the finetuned model to `./chatbot.pth` just like pretraining does.
-When finished, rename it back to `chatbot_continue.pth` and run:
+This will run the mid-training process, and it will save the finetuned model to `./jaxgpt.npz` just like pretraining does.
+When finished, rename it back to `jaxgpt_continue.npz` and run:
 ```sh
 python sft.py
 ```

-The output model is also in `./chatbot.pth`.
+The output model is also in `./jaxgpt.npz`.

 ## Architecture